caracal-pipeline/MosaicQueen/README.rst

                         result from the -bc setting).
   -u, --unity-weights   Build the mosaic using weight=1 instead of
                         weight=1/noise**2 for the input images.
-  -s {mad,rms,fit}, --statistic {mad,rms,fit}
+  -s {mad,rms,fit,exptime}, --statistic {mad,rms,fit,exptime}
-                        State 'mad' (median absolute deviation), 'rms' (root mean square) or 'fit' (Gaussian fit) as the statistic to be used for estimating the noise level in the input images.
-This will be derived using the negative pixel-values.
-The noise levels set the
-                        weights=1/noise**2 used when mosaicking.
+                        State 'mad' (median absolute deviation), 'rms' (root mean square), 'fit' (Gaussian fit) or 'exptime' (exposure time) as the statistic to be used for estimating the noise level in the input images.
+If selected, the exposure time is taken from the header key 'EXPTIME' and the noise is set to 1./sqrt(exptime).
+In all other cases the noise is derived using the negative pixel-values.
+The noise levels set the weights=1/noise**2 used when mosaicking.
 Not used if the '-u' option is enabled.
-Default is mad.
+The default is 'mad'.
   -g GUESS_STD, --guess-std GUESS_STD
                         An initial guess of the noise level in the input images, if user has set '--statistic' to 'fit'.(This